Relative Fundamental Groups and Rational Points: Relative de Rham fundamental groups

 \begin{proof} To finish the induction step, we must show that and that $\RdR{1}(W_{n+1}^\vee)$ and $\RdR{1}(W_{n+1})$ are coherent.
 For the first claim, if we look at the long exact sequence of relative de Rham cohomology

-we simply note that the given map restricts to an isomorphism on fibres, and is hence an isomorphism.
+we simply note that the given map restricts to an isomorphism on the fibre over $s$, and is hence an isomorphism.
 For the second, we simply use the long exact sequence in cohomology and the inductive hypothesis for $\RdR{1}\left(W_n\right)$ and $\RdR{1}\left(W_n^\vee\right)$.

 \end{proof}